ollionorg/gcp-landing-zone/CONTRIBUTING.md

 # Contribute
 ​
-This article explains how to contribute to the GCIFI Landing Zone.
+This article explains how to contribute to the GCP Landing Zone.
 Please read through the following guidelines.
 ​
 > **Note**: before participating in our community, please read our